miherna2-te/TELESCOPE_CTX/README.md

 ![Telescope CLI](telescope.jpeg)

-This Python script is a Command Line Interface (CLI) application designed to interact with the ThousandEyes API, using a syntax similar to Cisco devices.
-The application gives users the ability to execute various "show" commands, similar to a network operating system command-line interface (CLI).
+This Python-based Command Line Interface (CLI) application, designed for interaction with the ThousandEyes API, emulates the syntax familiar to Cisco device users.
+It supports various "show" commands, much like a network operating system CLI.

+Key Features:

-The CLI retrieves and formats data from the ThousandEyes API, displaying it in multiple output formats including YAML, CSV, JSON, and human-readable format.
-This variety of output formats enables users to easily analyze and manipulate the data according to their needs.
+- **Data Retrieval and Formatting:** The CLI fetches and formats data from the ThousandEyes API, offering a variety of output formats such as YAML, CSV, JSON, and human-readable text.
+This flexibility allows users to conveniently analyze and process the data as per their requirements.

-One of the key features of this CLI is that it requires the ThousandEyes API Bearer Token to be entered only once.
-After initial input, the application retains the token for the duration of the session, allowing for continuous interaction with the API without the need to repeatedly enter the token.
+- **Single Input Bearer Token:** A standout feature of this CLI is its one-time requirement for the ThousandEyes API Bearer Token.
+After the initial input, the application retains the token for the entire session, facilitating uninterrupted interaction with the API without necessitating repeated token entries.

-The CLI offers two primary methods for data output.
-The first is to print the API response data directly to the terminal window.
-Alternatively, the CLI can export the data to output files in the specified format, allowing for offline analysis and record-keeping.
+- **Data Output Options:** The CLI provides two primary modes for data output.
+Users can opt to directly print the API response data to the terminal window or export the data to output files in their chosen format.
+This feature supports offline data analysis and record maintenance.

 ## Getting Started